 - 1 tablespoon honey or maple syrup

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

 - 4 cups shredded carrots about 4 large carrots

-- Refrigerate for at least one hour before serving.
+- Cover and refrigerate for at least one hour before serving.